nikkiicole/Code.Cards/README.md

 Flashcard Page:

-The flashcard page will have a sidebar that allows the user to select the card they want to view it will also contain a card component that will hold the card definition and name.
+The flashcard page will have a topbar that allows the user to select the card they want to view it will also contain a card component that will hold the card definition and name.
 The card will have a flip button revealing the card details to the user.
-There will also be left and right arrows that allows for the user to cycle through the cards available in the current topic they are in.
 At the bottom of that the page will have 3 resource links for the user to read more on each card.

 ![alt text](https://res.cloudinary.com/dbmxg3su8/image/upload/v1616761720/Screen_Shot_2021-03-26_at_8.27.51_AM_njxjjg.png "Flashcard Page Wireframe")